JingyiGF/HERBS/Tutorial/Probe_Related/2-Pre-Plan_NP1.md

 To plan the probe coordinates before surgeries,

-<p style="font-size:140%;">Note: When ONLY atlas is loaded, the pre-surgery mode is ON.
-When BOTH atlas and histological images are loaded, the after-surgery mode is ON.</p>

 1. Load the desire atlas, here we use Waxholm Rat Atlas for illustration.
 Choose the section and rotate the plane if needed,
 <p align="center">
 <img src="../../image/probe_related/pre_np1_1.jpg" width="20%">